mavicompanion/RapidAPIHub/README.md

-Here's a README template for a starter project to build a Flask app using RapidAPI:

----

 # Flask App with RapidAPI Integration

 This is a starter project for building a Flask application that integrates with an external API using RapidAPI.
 This project serves as a basic template for beginners looking to understand how to use APIs with Flask.